Beth-Gg/Grocery-shopping-list/README.md

 ### Framework for Aggregation: A strong aggregation architecture offered by MongoDB enables sophisticated data processing, filtering, and querying.
 This may be used to create summary, analytics, and personalized shopping list views.
 ### Ecosystem and Community: The MongoDB community is sizable and vibrant.
 This indicates that a wealth of information, guides, and third-party tools are accessible.
 Various drivers for different programming languages are part of the MongoDB ecosystem.

-# •	The finalized project is on the List-REST-API branch.
+# •	The finalized project is on the main branch.